 Flexibility, adaptability, and agility are the name of the game for those who can thrive in a VUCA world.
 Individuals within an organization need to be flexible, adapt, and drive the tactics to respond to changing circumstances while staying focused on the organization’s mission and strategy.

 If any of these foundational pillars are rocky, now is the time to prepare for VUCA.
 Start by ensuring the mission, vision, values, and strategy is clear and understood by every individual, organizational strengths are defined, leaders are equipped with the skills to step up to challenges, and leaders and direct reports alike embrace change.
 Hence, they are ready and adaptable to the VUCA environment they face.

 Hone Learning Agility

-Learning agility is the ability to figure out what to do when you find yourself in a new situation and are unsure how to proceed.
-Dr. W. Warner Burke, Columbia University, describes learning agility as possessing the internal motivation and willingness to go outside of the comfort zone by taking action in uncharted territory.
-In addition to motivation, learning agility requires the skills to see the consequences of your actions to create a plan of what to do next to continue the learning process.
+Learning agility is the ability to figure out what to do when you are in a new situation and unsure how to proceed.
+Dr. W. Warner Burke, Columbia University, describes learning agility as possessing the internal motivation and willingness to go outside the comfort zone by taking action in uncharted territory.
+In addition to motivation, learning agility requires the skills to see the consequences of your efforts to create a plan of what to do next to continue the learning process.

 Therefore, learning agility is essential to surviving in a VUCA world.
 To hone your learning agility abilities, try the following activities: